mariana-marcal-santana/IAC-Assembly/README.md

-#Project made in Introduction to Computer Architecture:
+Project made in Introduction to Computer Architecture class:

 Game Spacewars programmed for PEPE-16;